VamsiSangam/theoryofprogramming/README.md

 * Your code must strictly follow the [coding conventions](https://github.com/VamsiSangam/theoryofprogramming/blob/master/CONVENTIONS.md).

 ### Contact
 You can [raise a new issue](https://github.com/VamsiSangam/theoryofprogramming/issues/new) if you want to ask questions.
 Feel free to use the issues as a forum.
-Alternatively, but less preferably, contact me by mail ```vamsisangam@live.com```.

 Happy Coding! :sunglasses: